 Carbon monoxide poisoning

 Carbon monoxide is an odourless, tasteless gas that can make you feel very unwell and can even kill.
 According to the NHS website the gas kills around 60 people a year in England and Wales, and is known as the “silent killer”.

 Poorly installed, maintained or faulty cooking and heating devices are the main cause of accidental exposure to carbon monoxide.
 Although correctly fitted and well maintained appliances should produce very little CO gas, even barbecues, for example, can produce carbon monoxide when they are working well.

 That is why you should take preventative steps as well as look out for the symptoms of carbon monoxide poisoning which include headaches, feeling sick, stomach pains, confusion, tiredness and shortness of breath.

-Simple things you can do to prevent / lessen the risk of carbon monoide poisoning include:
+Simple things you can do to prevent / lessen the risk of carbon monoxide poisoning include:

 - invest in a portable carbon monoxide detector, for home and caravan use;

 - always cook barbeques outdoors – never take them in to an awning or caravan;

 - have any gas appliances within your caravan serviced annually – this may also be a condition of your caravan insurance;

 - if you are looking to warm up a motorhome or caravan, use a heater designed for that specific use, and don’t try and make do – stoves and barbecues are designed for cooking – not heating up space!